zhixingheyi-tian/OAP/oap-shuffle/RPMem-shuffle/README.md

 contributes a lot to job latency and could be the bottleneck for workloads performance.

-RPMem shuffle extension for spark (previously Spark PMoF)
+Shuffle Remote PMem Extension for spark (previously Spark PMoF)
 <https://github.com/Intel-bigdata/Spark-PMoF>) is a Persistent Memory
 over Fabrics (PMoF) plugin for Spark shuffle, which leverages the RDMA network and remote persistent memory (for read) to provide extremely high performance and low latency shuffle solutions for Spark to address performance issues for shuffle intensive workloads.

-RPMem shuffle Extension brings follow benefits:
+Shuffle Remote PMem Extension brings follow benefits:

 -   Leverage high performance persistent memory as shuffle media as well as spill media, increased shuffle performance and reduced memory